 So how can firms reduce the stress of chasing invoices and ensure payments come in on time, every time ?
+How can you implement an effective payment reminder strategy to reduce overdue payments in your business?

 1. Clients don’t see the invoice "Most business owners don’t even own a computer or laptop.
 They’re too busy working on building sites, in retail shops, or running their businesses, and emails get lost in spam or buried under hundreds of others." — Laura Day-Henderson